vue-pdf-viewer/starter-vpv-composition-js/README.md

     bun install
     ```

-2. **Open in Browser**: Open your browser and navigate to `http://localhost:5173` (or the port specified in your terminal) to see the example project in action.
+2. **Open in Browser**: Open your browser and navigate to `http://localhost:5173` (or the port specified in your terminal) to see the example project in action

 ### Using the VPV Component